Rates of Reaction

 from food stains that have remained on clothing.

-The fatty acids, glycerol and amino acids which are produced
+The fatty acids, glycerol and amino acids that are produced

 are removed in the water during the washing process.